 vermin repellent and fireproofing.
 After trying to ignite

 all the test mixes with a propane torch and observing the

-results (see chart) , we recommend that a minimum of 25
+results (see the chart in the Image Gallery), we recommend that a minimum of 25

 pounds of aluminum sulfate (or half aluminum sulfate and